madzumo/DevOps-Pipeline/README.md

 ![site](media/site.png)

-Upon completion, you will have IP access to several instances.
+Once complete, you will have IP access to several instances.
 The newly created e-commerce site to test out its functionality, the jenkins server to view the configured pipeline, grafana charts to monitor the cluster, and an Operator Node to view both Terraform/Ansible configurations.
 Below are the individual application service pods that will get